Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF) Announces $0.09 Monthly Dividend

-Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF – Get Rating) announced a monthly dividend on Wednesday, March 29th, Wall Street Journal reports.
-Stockholders of record on Wednesday, May 10th will be paid a dividend of 0.087 per share on Wednesday, May 31st.
-This represents a $1.04 dividend on an annualized basis and a dividend yield of 9.72%.
-The ex-dividend date of this dividend is Tuesday, May 9th.
+Cohen & Steers Closed-End Opportunity Fund, Inc. (NYSE:FOF – Get Rating) announced a monthly dividend on Thursday, March 30th, Wall Street Journal reports.
+Shareholders of record on Wednesday, June 14th will be paid a dividend of 0.087 per share on Friday, June 30th.
+This represents a $1.04 dividend on an annualized basis and a yield of 9.73%.
+The ex-dividend date of this dividend is Tuesday, June 13th.

 Hedge Funds Weigh In On Cohen & Steers Closed-End Opportunity Fund

-Institutional investors and hedge funds have recently added to or reduced their stakes in the company.
-Raymond James Trust N.A. purchased a new position in shares of Cohen & Steers Closed-End Opportunity Fund during the first quarter valued at approximately $169,000.
-Ancora Advisors LLC boosted its holdings in shares of Cohen & Steers Closed-End Opportunity Fund by 876.0% during the 1st quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in the business.
+NewEdge Advisors LLC lifted its holdings in shares of Cohen & Steers Closed-End Opportunity Fund by 48.2% during the 2nd quarter.
+NewEdge Advisors LLC now owns 15,854 shares of the company’s stock worth $169,000 after acquiring an additional 5,154 shares during the period.
+Royal Bank of Canada lifted its holdings in Cohen & Steers Closed-End Opportunity Fund by 5.1% during the 1st quarter.
+Royal Bank of Canada now owns 154,865 shares of the company’s stock valued at $2,001,000 after purchasing an additional 7,569 shares during the last quarter.
+Ancora Advisors LLC lifted its holdings in Cohen & Steers Closed-End Opportunity Fund by 876.0% during the 1st quarter.
 Ancora Advisors LLC now owns 9,760 shares of the company’s stock valued at $130,000 after purchasing an additional 8,760 shares during the last quarter.
-UBS Group AG boosted its holdings in shares of Cohen & Steers Closed-End Opportunity Fund by 51.2% during the 1st quarter.
-UBS Group AG now owns 228,644 shares of the company’s stock valued at $2,954,000 after purchasing an additional 77,378 shares during the last quarter.
-Royal Bank of Canada boosted its holdings in shares of Cohen & Steers Closed-End Opportunity Fund by 5.1% during the 1st quarter.
-Royal Bank of Canada now owns 154,865 shares of the company’s stock valued at $2,001,000 after purchasing an additional 7,569 shares during the last quarter.
-Finally, Bank of America Corp DE raised its position in shares of Cohen & Steers Closed-End Opportunity Fund by 8.9% during the 1st quarter.
-Bank of America Corp DE now owns 269,070 shares of the company’s stock valued at $3,476,000 after buying an additional 22,101 shares in the last quarter.
+B. Riley Wealth Advisors Inc. bought a new position in Cohen & Steers Closed-End Opportunity Fund during the 3rd quarter valued at about $105,000.
+Finally, Raymond James Trust N.A. bought a new position in Cohen & Steers Closed-End Opportunity Fund during the 1st quarter valued at about $169,000.

 About Cohen & Steers Closed-End Opportunity Fund